 He continued: “I never really pushed it.
 By the time we got around to “Rocky Balboa,” I was in a pretty weak position to say anything.

 “I was in a slump, and it was pretty intense.
 There was a great sense of finality about it.
 I couldn’t get arrested.
 I was let go by my agency.
 Dropped — fired basically.”

 Asked about image rights and using his likeness to make even more money from Rocky, Stallone replied: “They had 100 different licenses.

-“They said this is all going to be put into the pot, which would have meant hundreds of millions of dollars over 45 years.
+“They said this would all be put into the pot, meaning hundreds of millions of dollars over 45 years.
 I’ve never seen that pot.”

 It’s a shocking turn of events, and one Stallone remains unable to contest to this day.
 Despite missing out, Stallone is planning one final installment of Rocky.